Despite backlash, LGBTI people make global gains

-Hate rhetoric is fuelling homophobic mob violence - sometimes perpetrated by right-wing death squads – especially in Honduras, Brazil, Mexico, Peru and El Salvador.
-Six Honduran LGBTI activists have been assassinated since last summer.
+Hate rhetoric is fuelling homophobic mob violence – sometimes perpetrated by right-wing death squads – especially in Honduras, Brazil, Mexico, Peru and El Salvador.
+Over 200 Honduran LGBTI activists have been assassinated since 2008.

 A disproportionately high number of victims of anti-LGBTI violence are transgender people.
 The Trans Murder Monitoring project reports that over 1,300 trans and gender-diverse women and men were murdered in Latin America from 2008 to 2014.

-In recent years, the Indian and Singaporean courts have upheld the criminalisation of same-sex relations, and Burundi has outlawed homosexuality for the first time it its history.
+In recent years, the Indian and Singaporean courts have upheld the criminalisation of same-sex relations, and Burundi and Chad have outlawed homosexuality for the first time in their history.

-Islamic State in Syria is targeting LGBTIs for execution, mostly by being thrown off tall buildings.
-In neighbouring Iraq, Shia militias are also waging a terror campaign against LGBTIs.
+Islamic State in Syria is targeting LGBTIs for execution, mostly by throwing them off tall buildings.
+In neighbouring Iraq, Shia militias are also waging a terror campaign against LGBTI people.

 Despite this bleak picture, in the overwhelming majority of the world’s 193 countries, the trend is towards ever greater LGBTI acceptance and equality.

-In recent years, we’ve seen the decriminalisation of gay sex in Palau, São Tomé and Príncipe, Northern Cyprus and Mozambique.
-The Seychelles has pledged to repeal its anti-gay laws; though it has not yet done so.
+In recent years, we’ve seen the decriminalisation of gay sex in Belize, Palau, São Tomé and Príncipe, Northern Cyprus, Mozambique, Nauru and the Seychelles.

-There are legal challenges to the ban on same-sex relations in Jamaica and Belize.
+There are legal challenges to the ban on same-sex relations in Jamaica and Trinidad and Tobago.

 The Botswana courts have for the first time recognised the right of an LGBTI organisation to be registered and the Indian Supreme Court has upheld the rights of the trans community.

 Helem, Lebanon’s LGBTI group, has operated for over a decade; hosting the first LGBTI centre in the Arab world.
-Taiwan has just elected its first women president, a supporter of same-sex marriage, in a country where marriage equality now has more than two-thirds public support.
+Taiwan has elected its first woman president, a supporter of same-sex marriage, in a country where marriage equality now has more than two-thirds public support.

-The first openly lesbian cabinet Minister has taken office in South Africa; and two men who were prosecuted for being gay in Zambia were acquitted at their trial.
+The first openly lesbian cabinet Minister has taken office in South Africa, while two men who were prosecuted for being gay in Zambia were acquitted at their trial.

-Both the United Nations Human Rights Council and the African Commission on Human and People’s Rights passed resolutions in 2014 calling on all countries to protect their LGBTI communities from discrimination and violence.
+Both the United Nations Human Rights Council and the African Commission on Human and People’s Rights passed resolutions in 2014 calling on governments to protect their LGBTI communities against discrimination and hate crime.

 In this context of majority progress, backlash is a minority blip in the overall worldwide trajectory towards LGBTI equality.
 It is a reaction to the positive gains won by brave, determined LGBTI human rights defenders, many of whom risk their liberty and lives.
 If we were not winning there’d be no backlash.
-I see backlash as a backhanded compliment.
+Backlash is a dreadful but backhanded compliment.